AmarMaksumic/FIR-Filter-Design/README.md

 1. Higher resource utilization.
 2. Less dense, and shorter critical path.

-From this analysis, it is safe to say that we'll see a big increase in silicon usage, primarly from increase in registers/flip flops for the delay blocks.
+From this analysis, it is safe to say that we'll see a big increase in silicon usage, primarily from increase in registers/flip flops for the delay blocks.
 However, the critical path will be much shorter, either equal to or slightly greater than the pipelined filter critical path.

 ### Behavioral Sim